Small-Area Estimation & Data Fusion · Survey Methodology · Statistical Software

 Let's talk.

-Also selectively consulting on survey design, small area estimation, and statistical capacity for international agencies and research institutions.
+Also consulting on survey design, small area estimation, and statistical capacity for international agencies and research institutions.
 Bilingual English/French.
 I respond to all inquiries within two business days.

 Download CV (PDF)